Guide

 • Zero setup — your inbox is already populated with years of data.
 No ingestion pipeline needed.

-• Always current — new emails are searchable immediately.
+• Always current — new emails are searchable within 1-3 seconds of delivery.
 No re-indexing lag.

 • Rich metadata — every memory comes with sender, timestamp, thread context, and authentication headers.
-Vector stores typically lack this.
+Vector stores typically lack this provenance data.

 • Natural boundaries — threads provide natural context windows.
 Each conversation is a self-contained unit of memory.

-• Authenticated source — email headers prove who said what and when.
+• Authenticated source — email headers (DKIM, SPF, ARC) prove who said what and when.
 Vector stores have no provenance chain.

-The tradeoff is that email search is keyword-based, not semantic.
-You cannot ask "find emails where the tone was frustrated" directly — but you can retrieve the emails and ask an LLM to assess the tone.
+The tradeoff is that email search is keyword-based, not embedding-based.
+You can't ask "find emails where the tone was frustrated" directly — but you can retrieve the emails and ask an LLM to assess the tone.
+For most agent memory needs, keyword search with metadata filters is sufficient.

 Frequently asked questions